An infant won't understand everything you're doing or why. But reading aloud to

 Hearing words helps to build a rich network of words in a baby's brain.
 Kids whose

-parents frequently talk/read to them know more words by age 2 than children who have
+parents talk and read to them often know more words by age 2 than children who have

 not been read to.
 And kids who are read to during their early years are more likely